stbnrivas/dataModels/specs/PointOfInteraction/SmartSpot/doc/spec.md

 ## Data Model

+The data model is defined as shown below:

 + `id` : Unique identifier.

 + `type` : Entity type.
 It must be equal to `SmartSpot`.

 + `announcedUrl` : URL broadcasted by the device.
     + Attribute type: [URL](https://schema.org/URL)
     + Mandatory

 + `signalStrenght` : Signal strength to adjust the announcement range.
     + Attribute type: [Text](https://schema.org/Text)
     + Allowed values: "lowest", "medium" or "highest".
     + Mandatory

 + `bluetoothChannel` : Bluetooth channels where to transmit the announcement.
     + Attribute type: [Text](https://schema.org/Text)
     + Allowed values: "37", "38", "39", "37,38", "38,39", "37,39" or "37,38,39".
     + Mandatory

 + `coverageRadius` : Radius of the spot coverage area in meters.
     + Attribute Type: [Number](https://schema.org/Number)
     + Default unit: Meters.
     + Optional

 + `announcementPeriod` : Period between announcements.
     + Attribute Type: [Number](https://schema.org/Number)
     + Default unit: Milliseconds.
     + Mandatory

 + `availability`: Specifies the functionality intervals in which the announcements will be sent.
 The syntax must be conformant with schema.org [openingHours specification](https://schema.org/openingHours).
 For instance, a service which is only active on dayweeks will be encoded as "availability": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".
     + Attribute type: [Text](https://schema.org/Text)
     + Mandatory.
 It can be `null`.